Repair Restoration Services in Knitting and Crochet

 Do family cherished legacies or other special pieces need TLC restoration, refurbishment, or a simple repair?

-For several decades now (I started when I was only twelve years old — Ha!
-Liar Liar Pants on Fire).
-I have also applied my expertise in repair and restoration to heirloom and cherished pieces and all kinds — knit, crochet, and many other fabrics.
+For several decades now since I was twelve years old (Ha!
+Liar Liar Pants on Fire), I have also applied my expertise in repair and restoration to heirloom and cherished pieces and all kinds — knit, crochet, and many other fabrics.
 For items that seem unable to be fixed because they might be “too far gone,” often they “CAN” be repaired and restored.
 Or, creativity takes hold and it can be transformed into something “new.”
 I’ve worked on a wide range of projects arriving on my doorstep from across our United States.

 My needlework library (scroll down further for photos) holds over 3,000 knitting and crochet books as well as publications in related genres.
 This is a cherished collection from which I study needlework history and patterns.